 Cube layout changes

-As of Jedox 7.0, the layout or dimension structure of a cube is flexible and can be changed after the cube has been created, or filled, without losing data (see Flexible Cube Layout).
+The layout or dimension structure of a cube is flexible and can be changed after the cube has been created, or filled, without losing data (see Changing Cube Layout).
 Dimensions can be added, removed, or reordered.

 When adding or removing dimensions, the OLAP Server has to manipulate existing data in the cube.
 If a dimension is added, the existing data has to be assigned to an element in the new dimension.
 Similarly, if a dimension is removed, OLAP has to read existing data from some element in this dimension and maintain the existing data distribution for that element across the other dimensions.